mendix/docs/content/en/docs/appstore/connectors/aws-authentication.md

     {{< figure src="/attachments/appstore/connectors/aws-authentication/iam-user-keys.png" >}}

 {{% alert color="warning" %}}
-Once you have downloaded the credentials, you cannot retrieve your **Secret Access Key** from the AWS Console again.
+Once you have created the credentials, you cannot retrieve your **Secret Access Key** from the AWS Console again.
 You will need to store it somewhere safely, or create a new Access Key if you have lost it.

 You can only set up two access keys for each user.
 {{% /alert %}}